GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: Related Work

-\zhihua{}{According to our research, only a few studies have attempted to explain GNN models.} For instance, Baldassarre et al. \cite{baldassarre2019explainability} explored the possibilities of adapting explanation techniques from CNNs to GNNs.
+According to our survey, only a few studies have attempted to explain GNN models.
+For instance, Baldassarre et al. \cite{baldassarre2019explainability} explored the possibilities of adapting explanation techniques from CNNs to GNNs.
 They empirically evaluate three widely-used CNN explanation methods, \ie, Sensitivity Analysis (SA), Guided Back Propagation (GBP), and Layer-wise Relevance Propagation (LRP) when explaining GNN decisions.
 They found that explanations produced by SA or GBP tend to be inconsistent with the human interpretation, while LRP produces more natural explanation results.
 Meanwhile, Ying et al.~\cite{ying2019gnnexplainer} proposed GNNExplainer, which uses a subgraph to explain the GNN model prediction.
 Given a trained GNN model, they formulate an optimization task to maximize the mutual information between the trained model prediction and distribution of possible graph structures.
 They regard the subgraph as the explanation results.
 Li et al. \cite{li2020explain} further extended GNNExplainer which is designed for an undirected unweighted graph to suit a directed weighted graph.

-Previous studies have mainly focused on providing an instance-based explanation, rather than more insights on analyzing the classification errors made by GNNs.
-Different from previous studies on GNN explainability, our work mainly focuses on analyzing error patterns made by GNN models and gives a different perspective for model developers and users to inspect the model and become familiar with error patterns in the model prediction.
+\mzhihua{}{Previous studies have mainly focused on providing an instance-based explanation of the prediction results of GNN models.
+Different from them, our work mainly focuses on analyzing error patterns made by GNN models, including group-level and instance-level errors.}